 Christopher M. King is a senior counsel and intellectual property lawyer with Foley & Lardner LLP.
-He is a member of the Mechanical & Electromechanical Technologies Practice and the Food & Beverage and Manufacturing Industry Teams.
+He is a member of the firm's Mechanical & Electromechanical Technologies Practice and the Food & Beverage and Manufacturing Industry Teams.

-Mr. King provides counsel to clients in numerous industries, including power generation, engines, hand tools and other consumer products, food service equipment, medical devices, and automotive manufacturing.
+Christopher is a trusted business advisor to clients in numerous industries, including power generation, engines, hand tools and other consumer products, food service equipment, medical devices, and automotive manufacturing.
 He helps his clients identify and develop the appropriate strategy to protect their innovations and other intellectual property in order to further the goals of their business.

-Mr. King’s patent drafting and prosecution practice includes experience with utility and design patents in the United States and abroad.
+Christopher’s patent drafting and prosecution practice includes experience with utility and design patents in the United States and abroad.
 He regularly expedites patent prosecution at the U.S. Patent and Trademark Office using the Track 1 application program or the Patent Prosecution Highway.

-Mr. King prepares patent opinions for clients seeking to determine the patentability of their innovations, to avoid the patents of potential competitors by analyzing the relevant patent landscape, and to establish noninfringement and invalidity positions for third party patents that pose potential infringement risks.
+Christopher prepares patent opinions for clients seeking to determine the patentability of their innovations, to avoid the patents of potential competitors by analyzing the relevant patent landscape, and to establish noninfringement and invalidity positions for third party patents that pose potential infringement risks.

-Mr. King earned his law degree, magna cum laude, from Marquette University Law School (J.D., 2009), where he served as a comment editor for the Marquette Intellectual Property Law Review and served as a member of the Marquette Law Review.
-During law school, Mr. King was a law clerk for the Honorable Diane S. Sykes of the United States Court of Appeals for the Seventh Circuit.
+Christopher earned his law degree, magna cum laude, from Marquette University Law School (J.D., 2009), where he served as a comment editor for the Marquette Intellectual Property Law Review and served as a member of the Marquette Law Review.
+During law school, Christopher was a law clerk for the Honorable Diane S. Sykes of the United States Court of Appeals for the Seventh Circuit.
 He received his bachelor’s degree in mechanical engineering from the University of Wisconsin-Madison (B.S., 2000) and was a member of both Tau Beta Pi (national engineering honor society) and Pi Tau Sigma (national mechanical engineering honor society).

-Mr. King is a registered patent attorney, admitted to practice before the U.S. Patent and Trademark Office.
+Christopher is a registered patent attorney, admitted to practice before the U.S. Patent and Trademark Office.
 He is also admitted to practice in Wisconsin and before the Eastern District Court of Wisconsin.